tim-mehlhorn/KB-Editing/src/pages/index.md

   Getting your words out into the world is an important step.
 But before you take that step, make sure you're communicating as effectively as possible.
   With a passion for storytelling and caring about what others have to share, KB Editing is here for you.

+  Peruse any of the editing services below to see what fits your needs.
 disclaimer: ' '
 intro:
   blurbs: